Skip to main content

 What do you do?

 I recently graduated from Durham with my MChem degree, after working under the supervision of Professor Robert Pal in my final year.
-The focus of my final project was the microscopic evaluation of molecular nanomachines, where specialised modifications were made to their structure to enable the nanomachines to recognise and attach to specific cancer cells.
-I also shifted the light activation wavelengths to longer, more biologically compatible wavelengths.
-Now pursuing a career in tech, I hope to return to research in the future.
+The focus of my final project was microscopic evaluation of molecular nanomachines, where specialised modifications were made to their structure to allow the nanomachines to recognise and attach to specific cancer cells.
+The light activation wavelengths were also shifted to longer, more biologically compatible wavelengths.
+I am now pursuing a career in tech and I hope to return to research in the future.

 How are you involved in this area of science?